ARM-software/AVH/DoxyGen/infrastructure/src/aws.md

 # Arm Virtual Hardware on AWS {#AWS}

 Arm provides a ready-to-use Amazon Machine Image (AMI) on AWS Marketplace.
-This is a Linux Virtual Machine that contains fully operational Virtual Hardware Targets, compilers and useful software utilities.
+This is a Linux Virtual Machine that contains fully operational Arm simulation models, compilers and useful software utilities.
 It gives a lot of flexibility to integrate the **Arm Virtual Hardware** in various CI/CD DevOps environments. \subpage ami_inventory gives the full list of resources available on the AVH AMI.

 The following sections explain AVH AMI setup and usage in different scenarios: